 Starting out: These companies spend relatively less and also have lower responsible business scores.
 As the name suggests, these companies are still finding their feet.
 They are still putting their frameworks in place and are struggling to comply with norms.
 They may take a while to ramp up.

-In 2016-17, our sample set comprised 30 smart utilisers, 52 pace setters, 35 low efficiency and 49 companies starting out.
+There are 21 smart utilisers, 25 pace setters, 21 low efficiency and 25 companies starting out.

 The key advantage of looking at the responsibility matrix is that it enables companies to see where they are placed and plan for how they wish to move on the matrix.

 The responsibility matrix led us to another interesting construct.
 We call this distance to responsible.
 The regulation requires companies to spend a minimum of 2% of net profits.
 Any lower spend percentage is not seen favourably.
 On our rating scale, a company can score a maximum of 100 points.
 Thus, a company with a spent of 2% and a score of 100 points would be the best performing company (responsible).
 We constructed a measure of distance to optimal that tells a company as to how far away it is from the optimal.